microsoft/AzureTRE/resource_processor/README.md

 ## Porter Azure plugin

 Resource Processor uses [Porter Azure plugin](https://github.com/getporter/azure-plugins) to store Porter data in TRE management storage account.
-The storage container, named `porter`, is created during the bootstrapping phase of TRE deployment. [`./vmss_porter/generate_porter_config.sh`](./vmss_porter/generate_porter_config.sh) script run during Docker build (see [`./vmss_porter/Dockerfile`](./vmss_porter/Dockerfile)) generates `config.toml` file in Porter home folder to enable the Azure plugin.
+The storage container, named `porter`, is created during the bootstrapping phase of TRE deployment. [`run.sh`](./run.sh) script generates `config.toml` file in Porter home folder to enable the Azure plugin when the image is started.

 ## Debugging deployed processor on Azure